Infatica Review

 For example, each product gets a different tab.
 But instead of being a hub for that product, it only lets you buy a plan.
 Then, no matter what you bought, you have to visit the Services tab and reach your plan through there.
 This make sense but also confuses and wastes space.
 In a similar way, clicking on Infatica’s logo leads you to the website’s home page.
 Why?

 However, these are minor annoyances.
 Infatica also made some good decisions.
-I like the dashboard’s access management system which allows giving permissioned controls to others.
+I like the dashboard’s access management system which allows giving permissioned controls to others, and you can set up two-factor authentication.

 Subscription Management

-You can buy a plan using two methods.
+It’s possible to buy a plan using two methods.
 One is to pay directly.
 The second is to add money to Infatica’s wallet and then get a plan.
-The latter option allows paying with crypto and reduces the number of transactions if you add more funds in advance.
+The latter option allows paying with crypto and reduces the number of transactions needed if you add more funds in advance.

 You can find all invoices on a separate page in the dashboard.
 They include payment status and transaction details.